Skip to footer content

 $vbLabelText $csharpLabel

-The same binary package works across operating systems and deployment models:
+The same binary package works across operating systems and deployment models.
+The table below summarizes the supported platforms:

-This cross-platform capability eliminates "works on my machine" issues when code moves from development to staging to production.
+This cross-platform capability eliminates "works on my machine" problems when code moves from development to staging to production.
 A CSV processing routine developed on a Windows workstation deploys to a Linux Docker container without modification.
-Adding this new library to your project takes just a single NuGet command.
+For deployment configuration guidance, the Microsoft .NET deployment documentation covers publishing strategies for each platform.

-Fast CSV reading in C# doesn't require sacrificing code clarity for performance or wrestling with complex configuration.
-IronXL provides an approach that's genuinely fast to implement—simple API calls that handle parsing, type conversion, and data access automatically while supporting the full range of real-world CSV variations.
+Reading CSV files in C# does not require sacrificing code clarity for performance or dealing with complex configuration.
+IronXL provides a consistent API that handles parsing, type conversion, and data access automatically, supporting the full range of real-world CSV variations from simple comma-separated exports to European semicolon-delimited formats and tab-separated scientific data.

 Frequently Asked Questions